 Michel Jauzein, university professor, has been appointed by the new Director General, Laurent Champaney, to take charge of the Cluny Campus.

-With a degree in agricultural engineering from INA P-G (Agro ParisTech) and a PhD in process engineering, Michel Jauzein worked as a research engineer at the CEA in Grenoble between 1989 and 1991.
-He pursued a career in the private sector as director of research at IRH Environnement, a private subsidiary of Saint Gobain, between 1991 and 1997.
-In 1998, he was appointed professor of soil science at Henri-Poincaré Nancy 1 University.
-At this university, he held various positions, including head of a specialization in the Master's program in Geosciences and Civil Engineering, researcher at Limos (Laboratory for the Interaction of Microorganisms, Minerals, and Organic Matter in Soils), and head of the DESS (postgraduate diploma) program in "Natural Resources and the Environment."
+A graduate in agricultural engineering from INA P-G (Agro ParisTech) and holder of a Ph.D. in process engineering, Michel Jauzein served as a research engineer at the CEA in Grenoble from 1989 to 1991.
+He pursued a career in the private sector as Director of Research at IRH Environnement, a private subsidiary of Saint-Gobain, from 1991 to 1997.
+In 1998, he was appointed professor of soil science at Henri-Poincaré University Nancy 1.
+At this university, he held, in turn, the positions of program director for the Master of Science and Civil Engineering, researcher at Limos (Laboratory of Interactions between Microorganisms, Minerals, and Organic Matter in Soils), and director of the DESS program in "Natural Resources and the Environment."

 Finally, from 2006 to 2016, Michel Jauzein was first Director of Studies at Mines Nancy and then Director General of the same school, part of the University of Lorraine.